digideskio/boscode-learn/README.md

 ### 33 Length conversion

+1. Review the JavaScript String indexOf() Method http://www.w3schools.com/jsref/jsref_indexof.asp.

-In your cloud 9 workspace edit the file `/home/ubuntu/workspace/code/tasks/33/app.js`.
+2. In your cloud 9 workspace edit the file `/home/ubuntu/workspace/code/tasks/33/app.js`.
 In that file write a program that converts distances given in km, mm or cm into m.
 The program should read from the console and output to the console and stop if -1 is the input:

 Example:
 <table>